 Proof of disability

 To have rights under the Disability Discrimination Act 1995, a disabled person has only to show that he or she meets the definition of disability.

-If you need proof of your disability to be exempt from paying VAT when purchasing equipment for health purposes, you can contact us for a form on 020 8921 2388.
+If you need proof of your disability to be exempt from paying VAT when purchasing equipment for health purposes, you can contact the Mobility team.